-The U.S. Bureau of Labor Statistics (BLS) predicts strong growth ahead for HR management jobs.
-In fact, according to the2010-2011 Occupational Outlook Handbook, job growth for recruiting specialists is expected to increase by an impressive 28% in the next several years.
-The rapidly-increasing demand for HR professionals will be a result of a more competitive business environment that compels employers to focus on attracting and hiring the best employees, as well as a trend in business to seek the services of specialists to help them navigate the complexities of labor law and court decisions.
-Senior HR recruiters who hold advanced degrees and professional certifications should enjoy the best job opportunities.
+The U.S. Bureau of Labor Statistics (BLS) predicts positive growth ahead for HR management jobs.
+In fact, according to the 2012-2013 Occupational Outlook Handbook, job growth for these positions is projected to increase by 13% over the next decade.
+The demand for HR professionals may be a result of a more competitive business environment that compels employers to focus on attracting and hiring the best employees.

 Senior HR recruiters improve productivity, reduce turnover and save countless hours for organizations by identifying and attracting top-performing professionals to fill job openings.
 Developing and recommending recruiting strategies to ensure a successful search in a given time frame is an important aspect of the senior HR recruiter’s job.
 Other duties typically include working with hiring managers and HR personnel to determine staffing needs, along with minimum qualifications and skills required for open positions.

 Developing and maintain a strong network of contacts helps these HR professionals identify and source quality candidates.
 They then review applications to identify and arrange preliminary interviews with the most promising.
 Screening and referring top candidates for additional interviews is often the next step in the senior HR recruiter’s process.